Comparing BGC Partners (BGCP) & The Competition

-BGC Partners (NASDAQ: BGCP) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
-We will compare BGC Partners to similar businesses based on the strength of its valuation, dividends, analyst recommendations, profitability, earnings, institutional ownership and risk.
+BGC Partners (NASDAQ: BGCP) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
+We will compare BGC Partners to similar businesses based on the strength of its risk, valuation, institutional ownership, profitability, earnings, dividends and analyst recommendations.

+BGC Partners has a beta of 1.76, suggesting that its stock price is 76% more volatile than the S&P 500.
+Comparatively, BGC Partners’ peers have a beta of 0.46, suggesting that their average stock price is 54% less volatile than the S&P 500.

 45.7% of BGC Partners shares are owned by institutional investors.
 Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-30.5% of BGC Partners shares are owned by insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+30.5% of BGC Partners shares are owned by company insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This table compares BGC Partners and its competitors’ net margins, return on equity and return on assets.
+This table compares BGC Partners and its peers’ net margins, return on equity and return on assets.

 |Net Margins